TAX BENEFITS FOR THE PASSIVE INVESTOR

 Depreciation

 For instance, if you purchase a property for $1,000,000, with the building worth $825,000, you can write off an equal amount of that $825,000 every year for 27.5 years using straight-line depreciation.
 That means each year, you can write off $30,000 due to depreciation.
-The real benefit is that instead of paying taxes on the cash-on-cash returns you make on the property, you can keep it tax-deferred until the property is sold, as that $30,000 in depreciation means that, on paper, you actually lost money, while in reality, you made money.

-Cost Segregation, and How to Use It
+Cost Segregation and How to Use It

-In our previous example, we discussed straight-line depreciation, which entails deducting an equal portion of an asset’s value every year for 27.5 years.
-However, most real estate syndications have a holding period of around five years.
-This means that if we follow the same process and deduct an equal amount every year, we would only receive five years of depreciation benefits, leaving the remaining 22.5 years on the table.
+In our previous example, we discussed straight-line depreciation, which deducts an equal portion of an asset’s value every year for 27.5 years.
+By utilizing straight-line depreciation in a traditional investment timeline of a five-year hold, we would be leaving the remaining 22.5 years on the table.
+This is where cost segregation can be advantageous.

-Cost segregation acknowledges that not every asset in a property has the same lifespan.
-For instance, the printer in the back office will have a shorter lifespan than the roof on top of the building.
+Cost segregation acknowledges that not every component of a property has the same lifespan.
+For instance, the printer in the back office has a shorter lifespan than the roof does.
+During a cost segregation study, an engineer itemizes the makeup of a property, including outlets, wiring, windows, carpeting, and fixtures.

 Real estate investing, while providing many benefits, is not exempt from taxation.
 The Internal Revenue Service (IRS) requires taxes on capital gains when a real estate asset is sold, and sometimes on depreciation recapture, depending on the sale price.

 Under the 2018 tax law, the capital gains tax brackets and percentages are as follows: 0% for those earning between $0 to $77,220, 15% for those earning between $77,221 to $479,000, and 20% for those earning more than $479,000.
-It is recommended to consult a certified public accountant (CPA) for more detailed and up-to-date information on tax laws.
+We recommend consulting a certified public accountant (CPA) for more detailed and up-to-date information on tax laws.

 Disclaimer

-Please note that I am not a licensed tax professional, and I have no intentions of becoming one.
+Please note that I am not a licensed tax professional, and I have no intention of becoming one.
 The information and opinions presented in this article are based solely on my personal experience and research.
 It is highly recommended that you consult with a certified public accountant (CPA) for a more thorough and accurate analysis of your individual circumstances.